Philippe Lacôte directed a thrilling, contemporary mystery in the classic noir style.

 The film is Pharrell’s brainchild, and he adamantly believes that anyone can bring their dreams to life.
 LEGO animation tells his story, an improbable idea if audaciously original.
 The film deftly flits between genres to create a new animated biopic about an inimitable superstar.

-In the film, Pharrell tells his story in a way he never has before.
+In the film, Pharrell tells his story in a way he has never done before.
 He recounts his journey as a young dreamer from the projects of Virginia Beach.
 He wills his way to success and redefines the sounds and styles of multiple generations in hip-hop and beyond.

 Pharrell shares this incredible journey with superstars from Jay-Z and Missy Elliott to Snoop Dogg and Kendrick Lamar.
-Explore raw behind-the-scenes moments of Pharrell’s life reimagined in Neville’s cinematic vision with playfully vibrant animation.
+Explore raw, behind-the-scenes moments from Pharrell’s life, reimagined in Neville’s cinematic vision through playfully vibrant animation.

 It is a kaleidoscopic jukebox odyssey that reveals Pharrell’s inner world and some of his most iconic creations.